0xEvsky/Godot-Framitor/README.md

 **Framitor solves this problem** by letting you visually manage active frames, hitboxes, and attack effects in the Godot editor so no extra code needed for each frame.

+## Dependencies

+This plugin depends on [godot-4.0-tool_button](https://github.com/teebarjunk/godot-4.0-tool_button) Make sure it is installed and enabled before using this plugin.

 ## Installation